Skip to main content

 How DLA works

 Whether or not your child is entitled to DLA is decided on how much more help they need than other children of their age, as a result of their disability or illness.
-This can be help that other children of their age don’t need (for example, if your 14 year old needs help with getting dressed), or help that children of their age do need but your child needs more help or it takes much longer (for example, if it takes you 30 minutes to get your 5 year old to brush their teeth, or if you have to spend long periods of time getting a 3 year old to settle to sleep).
+This can be help that other children of their age don’t need (for example, if your 14 year old needs help with getting dressed), or help that children of their age do need but your child needs more help or it takes much longer (for example, if it takes you 30 minutes to get your 5 year old to brush their teeth, or if you have to spend long periods of time getting a 10 year old to settle to sleep).
 It doesn’t depend on their diagnosis and it doesn’t matter if they don’t yet have a diagnosis.

-DLA is paid at different rates.
-What rate you get for care depends on what additional help they need with things like eating, washing, dressing, learning, communicating, doing fun things, or sleeping, and how often.
-What rate you get for mobility depends on their difficulty moving around or going to new places, compared to the needs of another child of a similar age.
+Each component is paid at different rates.
+What rate you get for care depends on what additional help a child needs with things like eating, washing, dressing, learning, communicating, doing fun things, or sleeping, and how often.

 The DLA mobility component